abhinandc/one-ai-chat/IMPLEMENTATION-COMPLETE.md

 ## 🎊 CONGRATULATIONS!

-Your OneAI UI is now a **complete, production-ready application** with every feature fully functional and backed by real data storage and API integrations.
+Your OneEdge UI is now a **complete, production-ready application** with every feature fully functional and backed by real data storage and API integrations.

 **Total Implementation: 100%**
 **All pages functional: 10/10**